Unconditional energy stable hybrid IEQ-FEMs for the Cahn-Hilliard-Navier-Stokes equations: Numerical examples

 the parameters $\epsilon = 1,\; \lambda = 1,\; \mu = 1,\; \gamma = 1,\; B=50$, and the corresponding right terms $g(x,t), \; {\mathbf{h}}(x,t)$ can be obtained by taking the the exact solution \eqref{se4-2} into \eqref{se4-1}. \end{example}

-The errors and convergent rates for spatial discretization and temporal discretization between the numerical solution and exact solution based on the P-BDF1-IEQ-FEM scheme \eqref{se3-1}-\eqref{se3-3} and P-BDF2-IEQ-FEM scheme \eqref{se3-18}-\eqref{se3-19} are shown in Tables \ref{BDF1 SPACE ERROR}-\ref{BDF2 TIME ERROR}, respectively.
-From the Tables, we numerically verify that for the P-BDF1-IEQ-FEM scheme
+The errors and convergent rates for spatial discretization and temporal discretization between the numerical solution and exact solution based on the P-BDF1 scheme \eqref{se3-1}-\eqref{se3-3} and P-BDF2 scheme \eqref{se3-18}-\eqref{se3-19} are shown in Tables \ref{BDF1 SPACE ERROR}-\ref{BDF2 TIME ERROR}, respectively.
+From the Tables, we numerically verify that for the P-BDF1 scheme